exodrifter/website/content/resume.md

 # Ava Pek (exodrifter)

 Experienced Software Engineer with a demonstrated history of working in the software development industry and a Bachelor of Science focused in Computer Science from The University of Texas at Austin.
 Skilled in Godot, Unity3D, and Haskell.
+I promise I won't [alias all of your mutable buffers](blog/20240224_i-will-alias-all-of-your-mutable-buffers-actually).

 [Contact me...](contact.md)